IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-indigo-into-a-gradle-project.md

 ## BuildSrc dependencies

-The TomTom IndiGO platform provides Gradle plugins for the build-time configuration of the TomTom Indigo platform.To allow the Gradle plugins to be used in the Gradle projects it is required to add the gradle plugins as `implementation` dependencies to the `buildSrc`.
+The TomTom IndiGO platform provides Gradle plugins for the build-time configuration of the TomTom IndiGO platform.
+This allows you to, for example, include all of IndiGO's default frontends in your product.
+To allow the Gradle plugins to be used in the Gradle projects it is required to add the Gradle plugins as `implementation` dependencies to the `buildSrc`.
 The following adds these
 dependencies:

 **buildSrc/build.gradle.kts**